yoDon/OrleansClientSample/README.md

 Start the AppHost project by any of the following methods:

 - Run the `AppHost` project in Visual Studio.
-- Instal the Rider Aspire Plugin in Rider and run the `AppHost: http` configuration in Rider.
+- Install the Rider Aspire Plugin in Rider and run the `AppHost: http` configuration in Rider.
 - `dotnet run --project AppHost` from the command line.

 Running the solution will open the Aspire dashboard in your browser.